Hanzhong Campaign: Aftermath

-A month after successfully conquering Hanzhong, Liu Bei sent Meng Da to attack Fangling Commandery (房陵郡) via Zigui County.
+In July 219, one month after the capture of Hanzhong, Liu Bei sent Meng Da to attack Fangling Commandery (房陵郡) via Zigui County.
 Meng Da defeated and killed Fangling Commandery's Administrator, Kuai Qi (蒯祺), and took control of the area.
 Liu Bei later sent his adopted son, Liu Feng, to attack Shangyong Commandery (上庸郡) via the Mian River (沔水).
 Shangyong Commandery's Administrator, Shen Dan (申耽), surrendered to Liu Feng.
 In around August 219, Liu Bei declared himself "King of Hanzhong".

 On the other hand, after withdrawing, Cao Cao was worried that Liu Bei might attack Wudu Commandery, so he ordered Zhang Ji, the Inspector (刺史) of Yong Province, to relocate 50,000 Di people from Wudu Commandery to Fufeng (扶風) and Tianshui (天水) commanderies.

+Word of Liu Bei's victory at Hanzhong eventually reached Guan Yu, who was, at the time, stationed in southern Jing province.
+Seeking to build on the victory at Hanzhong, Guan Yu led an army of his own to attack Cao Cao's strongholds in northern Jing province, leading to the Battle of Fancheng in July of 219.